TurtleTools/geometricus/docs/source/getting_started.rst

 Generating an Embedding from Structural Fragments
 -------------------------------------------------

-Moment invariants are discretized into shape-mers using the below formula, where :math:`m` is the resolution parameter controlling how coarse or fine-grained this discretization is.

-.. math:: (O_3', O_4', O_5', F') = (\lfloor{m \times\ln(O_3)}\rfloor,  \lfloor{m \times \ln(O_4)}\rfloor, \lfloor{m \times \ln(O_5)}\rfloor,  \lfloor{m \times \ln(F)}\rfloor)

-Given a set of :math:`n` proteins, we generate a collection of shape-mers for each protein.
-The total number of shape-mers :math:`s` is then the number of distinct shape-mers observed across all :math:`n` proteins.
-A count vector of length :math:`s` is calculated for each protein with each element recording the number of times the corresponding shape-mer appears in that protein.
-This counting is done separately for the :math:`k`-mer and radius based approaches, as they represent different types of structural fragments.
-The two resulting count vectors are concatenated to form the final protein embedding.

-The **resolution** parameter (:math:`m`) can be optimized to the task at hand.
+Moment invariants are discretized into shape-mers, using a **resolution** parameter which controls how coarse or fine-grained this discretization is.
+A count vector of shape-mers is calculated for each protein with each element recording the number of times the corresponding shape-mer appears in that protein.
+The resolution parameter can be optimized to the task at hand.
 Generally, more divergent proteins would require a lower resolution while highly similar proteins would need higher resolutions to differentiate them.
 For the MAP kinases, we use a relatively high resolution of 2.

 Depending on the use-case you may want to embed all proteins at once, as demonstrated below, or separate train and test proteins as demonstrated